WoltLab/WCF/README.md

 WoltLab Suite Core 3.0
 ======================

-WoltLab Community Framework is a free web-framework, designed and developed for complex community applications.
+WoltLab Suite Core is a free web-framework, designed and developed for complex community applications.
 The framework applies the latest and most modern technologies, it is structured completly object-oriented, constantly enhanced and forms the base for all WoltLab products.

 Version notes
 -------------

-This is the **EXPERIMENTAL/crash-for-sure** tree of WCF, it contains work in progress subject to change.
+This is the **EXPERIMENTAL/crash-for-sure** tree of WoltLab Suite Core, it contains work in progress subject to change.
 At no point it is guaranteed to yield a successful build.

 Other versions:
 - **stable** branch: [WCF 2.1.x](https://github.com/WoltLab/WCF/tree/master)